How To Verify WhatsApp without Using your Phone Number

 There are four easy ways to register WhatsApp without using your phone number; you can use an online SMS service, a landline, Google Voice or Skype, or a payphone or someone else’s number.

-Alternatively, you can use WhatsApp’s fallback verification which involves a phone call.
-This is a good option if you have a landline which oes not have the aforementioned accessibility features.
+Alternatively, you can use WhatsApp’s fallback verification, which involves a phone call.
+This is a good option if you have a landline that does not have the aforementioned accessibility features.
 Have the app send the verification to your landline number and wait a while.
 Then select the option to receive a call.
 An automated system will call you and speak a code.
 Enter the code into the app and verify.
-WhatsApp should accept the code and then you are good to go!
+WhatsApp should accept the code, and then you are good to go!

 Google Voice or Skype

 Both Google Voice and Skype provide virtual numbers you can use online to call within the respective networks and break out of them to call a mobile or landline.
 If you have this already, it’s a quick and easy way to register WhatsApp without your phone number.

 The process is the same as for landlines above.
 Set your country code within WhatsApp and remove the leading “0” from your Google Voice or Skype number.
 Open the respective phone app and wait for the SMS to arrive.
 Enter the code into WhatsApp, and you’re verified.